anviljs/anvil.js/README.md

         - ./file2b.js
         - ./file2c.js

-In this example, Anvil will create file1 and file2 by concatenating the three files below each.
-This approach only supports 1 level of parent/child relationships (you really shouldn't need more than 1 level)
+Anvi will create file1.js and file2.js by concatenating the corresponding list of files in the order they appear.

-### YAML files
+### Individual Files
-If you want to use this approach, just create a YAML file with the list of files that should be used to create it in the order to concatenate them.
-The name of the file should be the name you want after YAML extension has been removed.
+This approach allows you to create a list of files to concatenate to create the final outcome.
+The name and location of the file will be identical to the original but anvil will strip the .json or .yaml extension off.

+#### JSON Format
+    { "imports": [ "./file1a.js", "./file1c.js", "./file1c.js" ] }

+#### YAML Format
 file1.js.yaml's contents:

     - ./file1a.js
     - ./file1b.js
     - ./file1c.js

-This would produce file1.js.yaml and concat each of the three listed files together to create its contents.
-The difference in the paths here is that they must be relative to the placement of file1.js.yaml.
+Each example would produce file1.js and concat each of the three listed files together to create its contents. ***NOTE***: The paths in an individual concat file _must_ be relative to the concat file itself.

 ## Building With Specific Build Files

 To build with a specific build file

     anvil -b <buildfile>

-## Creating New / Additional Build Files

-To create a build file for lib projects, you can just type the following:

-    anvil --newbuild <buildfile>

-and it will create the build file for you.
-If you don't include the file name, anvil will create a build.json (possibly overwriting your existing one, be careful!)

 ## Continuous Integration